sotirisf/Umbraco-OmitSegmentsUrlProvider/README.md

 # Umbraco-OmitSegmentsUrlProvider
 Omits URL segments from a node's URL, based on rules specified in web.config.
 Works with document types, e.g. omits the URL segment for doctype A if found in the path which has doctype B as parent.

+Simply put, sometimes you want to omit parts of URLs created by Umbraco (which are based on a node's path).
+Not rewrite them, not create an URL alias or a 301/302 redirect, just omit them for good.
+Like, for example, you'd like /company/pageelements/portfolio/portfolioitems/anawesomeproject to become /company/portolio/anawesomeproject.

 ## Usage
 You can make Umbraco omit URL parts from the default url it constructs from a page by excluding it from the path.
 All you have to do is add entries (as many as you like) in the appSettings section of your web.config file like this:
 ```xml